Previous Group Members

 Dr. Connor Riahin ’23

 Connor Riahin joined the Rosenzweig Group in October 2017.
 His research work focused on the development of deep-red and NIR emitting semiconducting polymer nanoparticles.
 These “polymer dots” are easy to synthesize, have highly tunable emission properties and surface chemistries, and are more environmentally friendly than traditional quantum dots.
 Potential applications include cellular labeling, super-resolution microscopy, two-photon microscopy, and oxygen sensing.
 He defended his doctoral thesis in September 2023.
+He is currently working at the National Aeronautics and Space Administration (NASA) in Greenbelt, MD (Goddard Space Flight Center) as a Research Assistant.

 Dr. Laura Kesner ’22